 One side of each CD wallet has audiobooks, such as Greenfield I Can Read Series…

-While the other side has music CDs, such as 巧虎!
+And the other side has music CDs, such as 巧虎!

 I’d also love to learn about how you organize your kid’s music!
-Please share in the comments below!

 - Teach Your Child a Second Language at Home with 5 Key Steps